 Why I was baptised?

 My journey to baptism to become a member of the Church of Christ began two years before I had ever seen or contacted anybody from the Lord’s church.
-Being brought up in the doctrine of the Seventh Day Adventist church I had always questioned how could I have been so fortune to be brought up in the right church?
-It bothered me deeply given how many different churches there are out there.
-A quick google search would tell you that are at least forty thousand different church dominations or organisations and that number grows daily as they so often divide via disagreement of worship and doctrinal matters.
+Being brought up in the doctrine of the Seventh Day Adventist church I had always questioned how could I have been so fortunate to be brought up in the right church?
+It bothered me deeply, given how many different churches there are out there.
+A quick google search would tell you that there are at least forty thousand different church dominations or organisations and that number grows daily as they so often divide, for instance due to disagreement of worship and doctrinal matters.
 So again, I asked myself how could I have been so “lucky” to be brought up in the right church.
-Even if you nail the amount of different churches to a definitive number, the odd of one being brought up in the right church are at 40,000+ to 1.
-Even given that statistic there will be some that are going to be that fortunate but nevertheless it still remains a mind-blowing statistic that is, the odds are not even remote at best.
-Is God asking us to find a needle in a haystack I often asked myself.
-My mum during my childhood years had often wandered from different dominations from her mother’s region.
-She had moved from being brought up an Adventist to a Baptist to a Salvation Army worshiper back to her birth domination church the Seventh day Adventist and that’s where we had stayed for the last twenty plus years.
-Had she come back to that one church spoken of the new testament?
+Even if you nail the amount of different churches to a definitive number, the odds of one being brought up in the right church are at 40,000+ to 1.
+Even given that statistic there will be some who may be that fortunate but nevertheless it still remains a mind-blowing statistic, the odds are not even remote at best.
+Is God asking us to find a needle in a haystack I often asked myself?
+My mum during my childhood years had often wandered from different dominations from her mother’s religion.
+She had moved from being brought up an Adventist to a Baptist to a Salvation Army worshiper back to her birth domination church the Seventh Day Adventist and that’s where we had stayed for the last twenty plus years.
+Had she come back to that one church spoken of in the new testament?
 Another question I asked myself.

 During my teenage years and up until my 30’s I had never questioned what I believed nor was I entirely comfortable with some of the doctrine I was presented with.
-For a long time, I had put these so called problems down to the fact that maybe I should have studied my bible more often and then perhaps one of the pastors or elders would give an explanation for the questions I had or struggled to understand.
-These were doctrines like the Sabbath and tithes.
+For a long time I had put these so called problems down to the fact that maybe I should have studied my Bible more often and then perhaps one of the pastors or elders would give an explanation for the questions I had or had struggled to understand, doctrines such as the Sabbath and tithes.
 During my search for answers on the web after leaving the Seventh Day Adventists I came across many answers from many churches.
 Some answered the questions to my biblical question with great clarity but when I dug further into their beliefs they had other things that I did not agree with like faith only saves which stopped me from visiting their church.